-Teleassistance (‘teleasistencia’) or telecare are the common names for services where a person carries a pendant or bracelet with a button to call for help if needed and other varying monitoring systems in the home or street.
+Teleassistance (‘teleasistencia’) or telecare are the common names for services where a person carries a pendant or bracelet with a button to call for help if needed and other varying monitoring systems and personal alarms in the home or street.
 The service aims to provide peace of mind and promote independent living.

 Junta de Andalucía regional government telecare

 This major regional scheme in Andalucía provides access to a 24-hour helpline by pressing a button on a pendant worn on your neck.
 It does not just help with emergencies, but also provides easier access to advice on health services and sends out reminders of when to take medicines.

 The service is available at very low cost (currently around 11 euros a month maximum) to anyone registered on a local town hall padrón (census roll), whatever their nationality, and who is in possession of an Andalusian pensioners’ card for the over 65s (Tarjeta Andalucía Junta sesentaycinco), which is easily applied for free of charge by British residents over 65.
 (This card also gives discounts on other services, including buses between towns, click here for details)

 For a ore details of the Junta de Andalucía’s teleasistencia programme please click here.

 Applications for telecare can be made online or often with the assistance of the local town hall social services department.
 Click here to find your nearest local council.
 (You will see a list of local town halls for the main towns.
 Please enter where you live in the ‘Enter your town’ field to see your own).

 If you have any question about Andalucía Telecare Service (or you wish to apply for it) or questions on any benefit of the Over 65s card (Tarjeta Andalucía Junta sesentaycinco) there is a free telephone number from the Junta de Andalucía regional government which can also take calls in English : (0034) 900200165.